skiffos/SkiffOS/README.md

 which is optimized for containerization.
 Storage is mounted for persisting data such as container contents/images, logs, and configuration.

+This repository includes configurations supporting build targets ranging from small platforms such as Raspberry Pi and ODROID boards to large server farms or virtualized environments.
+Skiff can also run inside a Docker container.

 The "skiff/core" layer adds a tool which will automate setup and operation of containerized enviornments for users on the system.
 Connecting through SSH to the "core" user will appear identical to connecting to the container directly.

-## Skiff vs. booting directly to the userspace

-Skiff loads a small image containing the kernel and core system into RAM at boot-time.
-This ensures that the system will always boot up into a consistent state, ideal for embedded and mission-critical environments.
-Sudden failure of the storage drive does not break the system, as the core OS runs from memory.

-As a modular configuration package manager for the industry-standard [Buildroot](http://buildroot.org) embedded Linux tool, Skiff allows for a consistent developer experience and application execution environment across any compute platform.
-The compact nature of the system creates a minimal attack surface for security.

-Skiff decouples the core OS (kernel, bootup process, virtualization) from the userspace.
-This is optimal for containerized host systems as the Skiff portion can be updated independently from the userspace and easily rolled back.
-The environments inside the containers can be upgraded without fear of bricking the boot-up process.
-Because the system upgrade becomes an atomic operation, testing and quality assurance can be greatly accelerated.

-Traditionally, vendors will supply pre-installed GNU/Linux distributions on embedded development boards.
-Variance in these images creates a significant pain point in embedded Linux development, and the practice of "imaging" an entire drive is a significant time bottleneck and inhibitor of proper backup practices.
-Finally, there's no clear way to keep multiple development devices in sync or maintaining the same configuration changes with the traditional approach.

-This repository includes configurations supporting build targets ranging from small platforms such as Raspberry Pi and ODROID boards to large server farms or virtualized environments.
-Skiff can also run inside a Docker container.

 ## Demo: Run in Docker